jetthoughts/jt.github.io/_posts/2010-07-11-geoipcity-on-mac-os.markdown

 See `config.log' for more details.
 {% endhighlight %}

-* I choose another SDK and set to "MacOSX10.5.sdk"
+* I chose another SDK and set to "MacOSX10.5.sdk"

-* run again all steps
+* repeated all steps once again

 * then install gem and all works fine

-if you have troubles to install gem and still see next message:
+If you have troubles installing a gem and still see the next message:

 {% highlight bash linenos=table %}
 checking for GeoIP_record_by_ipnum() in -lGeoIP... no